JimmyRaill/KRAKENBOTZYN/UPGRADE_GUIDE.md

-# Zyn Trading Bot - Professional Upgrade Guide
+# Zin Trading Bot - Professional Upgrade Guide

 ## Overview

-Zyn has been upgraded from a basic SMA20 crossover bot to a **professional, regime-aware day-trading system** with multi-signal confirmation and advanced risk management.
+Zin has been upgraded from a basic SMA20 crossover bot to a **professional, regime-aware day-trading system** with multi-signal confirmation and advanced risk management.

 ---